 However, the Pharisees, as the legislators of the land, had harsh legislation for even the most minutia of work on the Sabbath.
-In fact, most of the categories of “work” which was forbidden on the Sabbath by the Pharisees are not found in our Bible, of which at the time they had only from the Old Testament; mainly the laws in the Torah, which is the first 5 books of the Bible.
+In fact, most of the categories of “work” which was forbidden on the Sabbath by the Pharisees are not actually found in our Bible, they were invented by the religious leaders.
+At the time they only had the Old Testament, which was mainly the Torah, which is the first 5 books of the Bible.

 The Pharisees & The Talmud

 Perhaps the major reason that the Pharisees were so corrupt and evil is because they followed teachings from this non-biblical source.
 The Talmud, which has now been compiled in writing, is one of the most vile, vicious, hateful, and satanic texts to ever have been written.
 If you knew the history, it would not be surprising to you why the Talmud is so similar in its teachings to the Quran, which is the religious text of Islam (for Muslims).

 Without going into too much depth in this article, based on well-documented research, the current Talmud originated from the Babylonian Talmud, which ultimately derived from King Nimrod in the Bible who built the Tower of Babel.
 Babel of course is the predecessor to Babylon.
 It is a teaching directly from Satan and demons, and is the plot of Satan which still reigns supreme today among the global elite.